 Also, sugar will only work in hot dishes.
 If you add sugar to something cold, the granules won’t dissolve, and you’ll end up with a grainy dish.

-Other things you can use to add sweetness include honey, maple syrup, and fruit jams.
+Other things you can use to add sweetness include honey, maple syrup, apple juice, and fruit jams.

 Sweet relish is another popular additive that works well in a potato salad.

 Always add your sweet ingredients slowly because the sauce can become overly sweet pretty quickly.

 Pros: you’re always going to have something sweet in your cupboard so this is a method you can rely on.
 And it works well to cut the sharpness of the mustard.

 Add something rich and fatty